sg-wireless/sg-documentation/software/device-templates.rst

 -- Text (status: "online")
 -- Boolean (door_open: true/false)
 -- Location (GPS coordinates: 22.123,144.123)

-Calculated Device Field: Stores derived values created from manipulation of direct sensor readings, such as ...
+- Calculated Device Field: Stores derived values created from manipulation of direct sensor readings, such as:
-Offset operations: Add or subtract a constant (convert Celsius to Fahrenheit) Factor operations: Multiply or divide by a constant (convert voltage to percentage)
+-- Offset operation field: Add or subtract a constant (convert Celsius to Fahrenheit) -- Factor operation field: Multiply or divide by a constant (convert voltage to percentage)